Patches Sewn Together

 Elijah's life was beyond the “subconscious reaction” form of heroism to instinctively jump in, instead, it was the conscious, mindful use of altruistic actions.

 Established in 1852 on the Elijah Davidson Donation Land Claim is on a hilltop south of Monmouth, it contains graves of Elijah Davidson and Peter Butler families and their kin.
 Originally this cemetery was set in a clearing, on the top of a hill with a panoramic view of Mt.
 Hood, and Mt.
 Jefferson, at the edge of the Willamette valley.
-Today, the forest has swallowed it up and it is deep in the woods.
+Today, the forest has swallowed it up and it is hidden, forgotten, deep in the woods.